f-minzoni/dotnet-hellodocker/README.md

 Creating dotnethellodocker_app_1
 ```

-Finally, you can check the console app has been executed correctly, with the following command:
+Finally, you can check if the console app has been executed correctly, with the following command:

 ```
 docker-compose logs app